 - Lacerations.
 Lacerations caused by shattered glass or jagged metal can be extremely serious and frequently occur in truck accidents.

 - Spinal injuries and paralysis.
-Trauma endured during a truck accident can cause a victim’s spinal cord to stretch or be severed.
+The trauma endured during a truck accident can cause a victim’s spinal cord to stretch or be severed.
 This type of spinal injury can cause permanent paralysis.

 - Wrongful death.
 Truck accidents are more likely to cause fatalities than other types of accidents on the road.